 Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
-The university does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability, or genetic information.
-Inquiries about compliance should be addressed to:
+The university does not discriminate in access to, or treatment or or the university's Gender Equity and Title IX Compliance Office:

-Vice Chancellor for Human Resources Washington University Campus Box 1184 One Brookings Drive St. Louis, MO 63130 or the university's Gender Equity and Title IX Compliance Office:
+Vice Chancellor for Human Resources Washington University 621 N. Skinker St. Louis, MO 63130